How to bid for a property, and what will happen once you have bid

 What happens next?

-Please note, your application may be cancelled if you don't make bids for advertised properties, or if there is no contact with us, within six months.
+Please note, your application may be cancelled if you don't login to your account at least every six months.